 The ranking of these films is in relation to their quality and importance as Mafia movies rather than just general gangster movies.
 Many of the films from our Top 30 Gangster Movies of All Time list were excluded, with special exceptions for extraordinary impact as Mafia movies.

 What is a Mafia movie?

-A Mafia is an organized group of criminals whose illicit activities typically operate internationally.
+A Mafia movie is a dramatization of organized groups of criminals whose illicit activities typically operate internationally.
 The Mafia as we know it today originated in Sicily back in 1860.
 The Sicilian Mafia or Cosa Nostra came to power after the province unified with Italy.
 From there, organized crime operations sprouted all over the world.
 Every film on this list will comply with the following characteristics of Mafia movies.